Preventive Medicine Summary

 It is hardwired in them

-I suppose that’s how you refer to people when you call them “plates”.
+I suppose it makes sense when you call women “plates”.

-Of course, Rollo Tomassi tries to portray himself as “somewhat” neutral and open-minded.
+Of course, Rollo Tomassi portrays himself as neutral and open-minded.

 But it just doesn’t come out well.